-Psychological and sometimes, physical problems in children go unspoken, though they tend to yield a significant impact on the well-being of a child.
+World Trauma Day 2019: Psychological and sometimes, physical problems in children go unspoken, though they tend to yield a significant impact on the well-being of a child.
 In the 21st century, to have a carefree childhood may not be the privilege of every child.
-This is why it is important for parents to handle a sticky situation where the child may have experienced an unhappy incident and was unable to cope with it.
+This is why parents need to handle a sticky situation where the child may have experienced an unhappy incident and was unable to cope with it.
 So, here are five ways to handle some of the most common traumas in childhood.

 If your child is traumatized by fights in the family, he may have an emotional outburst more often than not and lash out at other kids or find it difficult to make friends.
-The child may find it difficult to focus on a certain task at hand and find it difficult to calm down.
-On the other hand, the child may become meek and quiet and be more observant than talkative, doing exactly what he is told.
-He may find it cathartic to make everyone around him feel nice and secure.
+The child may find it challenging to focus on a particular task at hand and find it difficult to calm down.
+On the other hand, the child may become meek and quiet and be more observant than talkative, doing precisely what he is told.
+He may find it cathartic to make everyone around him feel friendly and secure.

-If your child has questions to ask, respond to them honestly and in a way that he understands.
+Tip: If your child has questions to ask, respond to them honestly and in a way that he understands.
 Checking a few days later if the child has any more questions to ask will be a responsible gesture.
-If your child is holding himself responsible for the death, tell him that everyone’s body gets sick sometimes and when the medicines do not work, the person may die.
+If your child is holding himself accountable for the death, tell him that everyone’s body gets sick sometimes, and when the medicines do not work, the person may die.

 In children, accidents can cause complex reactions.
 Children may withdraw, experience a decrease in appetite or go through repeated nightmares.
 In certain extreme cases, the children may also develop a response to places that remind them of the tragedy.

-The only way you can talk it out with your child to rectify the trauma that accidents cause is by discussing the event with them when they are ready.
-Doing so will offer them closure, helping them to refer to the event as something that had happened earlier and that the child is now safe.
-Disaster updates as well as news reports can make certain images to prop up in the mind.
+Tip: The only way you can talk it out with your child to rectify the trauma that accidents cause is by discussing the event with them when they are ready.
+Doing so will offer them closure, helping them to refer to the game as something that had happened earlier and that the child is now safe.
+Disaster updates, as well as news reports, can make individual images to prop up in mind.
 You need to help them dissociate from the imagery and detach from the event so that you can reinforce that they are safe.

 This is the most common type of trauma that most children of the modern-age face.
 The pressure of not having both the parents around can mean that the parents are least concerned to the child.
-When children are left alone to make sense of their every day experiences and emotions, they tend to lack inputs from responsible and reasonable adults.
-It is important for kids to be at the perusal of important tips and inputs from adults because it helps children to self-soothe and make sense of relationships and the expectations that people have from them.
+When children are left alone to make sense of their everyday experiences and emotions, they tend to lack inputs from responsible and reasonable adults.
+Kids need to be at the perusal of essential tips and contributions from adults because it helps children to self-soothe and makes sense of relationships and the expectations that people have from them.

-It is as simple as it sounds and so long as you avoid trying, you may not really be able to be the responsible parents that you want to be.
+Tip: It is as simple as it sounds and so long as you avoid trying, you may not be able to be the responsible parents that you want to be.
 So, take time every day to talk to your child.
-Communication is very important in helping your child to build an emotional connection with the world around.
+Communication is essential in helping your child to build an emotional connection with the world around.

 Read more articles on Parenting Tips.